 Manually parsing raw passive DNS data can be a tedious and error-prone job.
 With DNS Database Download, users can skip the legwork and readily turn feeds into effective defensive measures.

-A records help translate human-readable domain names or hostnames into machine-readable IP addresses, and so identify the specified resolutions between those IPs and domains.
+A and AAAA records help translate human-readable domain names or hostnames into machine-readable IP addresses, and so identify the specified resolutions between those IPs and domains.

 MX records specify the mail server(s) that should receive emails for a domain name and the priority with which each server should be used.

 NS records identify the DNS servers considered authoritative for their respective domain names and contain the associated DNS records.

 TXT records typically hold a domain’s descriptive text, generally giving human- and/or machine-readable information to help verify domain ownership and prevent spam.

 CNAME records indicate how web administrators have specified domain name aliases to point to their root or canonical domain names.